EMUFest/emufest.github.io/pages/2017-call/index.md

  1. **Acousmatic works**:
     - Compositions for recorded-only sounds (synthesized or/and concrete), from one to twenty-six  channels to be played into  *Il Suono di Piero* projection room with ambisonic dome of 26.1 **Genelec sound system**.
 The audio files must be sent in **B-Format** of any order (use, for best result, from third order or up) or spatialized with Zirkonium (Bounce or MK3 project)  .

 2. **Live performances with electronics**:
     - Works with acoustic instruments and live electronics and/or recorded audio.
     - Performances of live electronics only.

 3. **Audiovisual composition**:

--To be played at the University of Tor Vergata
+    - To be played at the University of Tor Vergata

 **Each author can submit only one work.**